mephistolist/icescraper/README.md

 ```$ sort log | uniq -c | sort -nr```

-Crystal did not have the ability to implement some of the features I wanted to use here at this time.
+Crystal is a newer language and did not have the ability to implement some of the features I wanted to use here at this time.
 Personally I just love the syntax, simplicity and speed that only Crystal brings to the table and wanted to make something with it.
-I may add more to this later, but for now its just an exersize in using Crystal.
+I may add more to this later as the language matures, but for now this is just an exersize in using Crystal.